Your favorite virtue: Empathy towards categories we do not belong to

 What I hate the most: speciesism, superstition, bureaucracy, rich people’s arrogance, confusion between the words “fame” and “success” and between “vulgarity” and “sincerity”, the sole thought that my son could get hurt, the lack of dark humour in New Age people, whataboutism, certain grammar mistakes, “I’m not racist but” people, project applications, impoliteness, bodyshamers and people who monitor my weight.

-The military event I admire the most: none.
-But I can instead choose the pacifist events I admire the most: the “Truth and Reconciliation” process in South Africa, Gandhi’s strategy for Indian independence, Denmark’s reaction to Nazi occupation, the whole concept of “appropriate technologies”.
+The military event I admire the most: none, save cases of resistance from aggressors.
+But I can instead choose the pacifist events I admire the most: the “Truth and Reconciliation” process in South Africa, Gandhi’s strategy for Indian independence, the whole concept of “appropriate technologies”…

 The reform I admire the most: any that went in the direction of more tolerance and respect for life (abolition of slavery, laws in support of female emancipation, granting personhood to great apes, etc.)